polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/bridge-hub.md

 ### Ethereum-Specific Support

-Bridge Hub also has a set of components and pallets that support a Polkadot <-> Ethereum bridge through [Snowbridge](https://github.com/Snowfork/snowbridge){target=_blank}
+Bridge Hub also has a set of components and pallets that support a Polkadot <-> Ethereum bridge through [Snowbridge](https://github.com/Snowfork/snowbridge){target=\_blank}

+To view the full list of which pallets are included in Bridge Hub, visit the Subscan runtime page: [Runtime Modules](https://bridgehub-polkadot.subscan.io/runtime){target=\_blank}.
+Alternatively, the source code for those pallets can be found in the Polkadot SDK: [Snowbridge Pallets](https://github.com/paritytech/polkadot-sdk/tree/aff3a0796176ff3c0ee1b89c2f1d811a858f17a8/bridges/snowbridge/pallets){target=\_blank}.

 ## Deployed Bridges